pudly/schmopera-hugo/content/articles/the-accommodating-cool-of-spielberg-s-west-side-story.md

 Two years ago when we surveyed the major recording of this epic classic, a cast album of the newest Broadway revival and a soundtrack from the Spielberg film were anticipated.
 The revival didn't reopen after the pandemic shutdown and to our knowledge, remains unrecorded.
 For similar reasons the film's release was delayed a full year but now we have a distinctive new addition to the collection, albeit with issues that may rile those who find annoying a couple of fleeting "feel good" numbers that manage to work, just not in the score's context.

 On Broadway "Cool" was a pep talk sung by Jets leader, Riff, advising his gang to stay cool at their rumble with the Sharks.
 In Wise's film Riff's lieutenant, Ice, a character created for the film, sang it after Riff was killed in the rumble.
-Providing grief support and anger management, the song’s placement is also notable for the insight it gives us into the Jets women.
+Providing grief support and anger management, the song's placement is also notable for the insight it gives us into the Jets women.

-Tony Kushner’s new screenplay takes a more socially

-conscious approach to a neighborhood on the cusp of

-destruction to make way for the cultural hub that is now Lincoln
+Tony Kushner's new screenplay takes a more socially conscious approach to a neighborhood on the cusp of destruction to make way for the cultural hub that is now Lincoln Center.

-Center.
 He deepens the story dramatically and “Cool” gets

 refitted to show how guileless hope battles nihilistic attitudes